Blake Lalli: Oakland Athletics

 On August 27, 2012, the Athletics acquired Lalli from the Chicago Cubs in exchange for catcher Anthony Recker.

 Milwaukee Brewers

 On November 14, 2012, the Milwaukee Brewers signed Lalli to a minor league contract and invited him to spring training.
 On April 9, 2013, Lalli's contract was purchased and he was added to the Major League roster by the Brewers.
 He was designated for assignment on September 19, 2013, and became a free agent on October 1.

 Arizona Diamondbacks

 On October 28, 2013, Lalli signed a minor league contract with the Arizona Diamondbacks.
 He became a minor league free agent after the 2014 season.

 On November 26, 2014, Lalli re–signed with the Diamondbacks organization on a minor league contract.

 Atlanta Braves

-On September 11, 2016, Lalli was called up from the Triple–A Gwinnett Braves to the Atlanta Braves.
-He was released on May 13, 2017.
+On February 3, 2016, Lalli signed a minor league contract with the Atlanta Braves.
+On September 11, Lalli was called up from the Triple–A Gwinnett Braves.
+He was released by Atlanta on May 13, 2017.